Home away from home.

 - All organizations offer scholarships and payment plans.
 Furthermore, Greek Council awards dues waivers up to $200/semester to Pell Grant Eligible active members.
 Please don’t hesitate to contact Wills Brown, Assistant Director for Fraternity & Sorority Life and Coates Student Center at firstname.lastname@example.org, if you have any questions about dues.
 It’s our mission to ensure that financial strain never gets in the way of anyone looking to get involved with FSL here at Trinity.

 - Families have questions before their student joins a fraternity or sorority.
 We have answers.
 Check out Trinity University’s Fraternity and Sorority overview for parents and families to learn more about what awaits you and your student.

 Chat with Oliver Chapin-Eiserloh and learn more about what Greek Life looks like at Trinity.

 Catch a glimpse of Bid Day, the annual event that celebrates the official acceptance of new fraternity and sorority members.

-Trinity University's Fraternity and Sorority Life community creates purposeful and value-driven experiences through adopting and upholding four pillars, each respecting a crucial aspect of student life on campus:
+Trinity University's Fraternity and Sorority Life community creates purposeful and value-driven experiences through adopting and upholding five pillars, each respecting a crucial aspect of student life on campus: